Ensure the quality and safety of temperature-controlled products during transit.

 Change is hard; most people want security and feel comfortable with the status quo.
 Aversion to change is often identified as a primary barrier to digital transformation.
 How can executives balance this need for security and familiarity with the equally important need to change your business as the market demands?

-The first step is to accept that digital transformation is not just about the technology; it will also require a review of your corporate culture and priorities, as well as internal operation procedures and other processes.
+The first step is to accept that digital transformation is not just about the technology; it will also require a review of your corporate culture and priorities, as well as internal operating procedures and other processes.
 Inertia and resistance need to be tackled head on with open communication, explaining why the company needs to change and why the future state will be better — or, to simply state that the present situation will inevitably lead the company into dire circumstances if it doesn’t pivot.

 Change isn’t easy for anyone, but it doesn’t need to be hard.
 In today’s increasingly complex supply chain, companies operating in the cold chain in particular, where temperature controlled products must be kept with strict temperature boundaries and visibility has historically been limited, face a bleak future if they don’t consider how to transform and adapt.